California: Cities and towns

-The state has 483 incorporated cities and towns, of which 461 are cities and 22 are towns.
-Under California law, the terms "city" and "town" are explicitly interchangeable; the name of an incorporated municipality in the state can either be "City of (Name)" or "Town of (Name)".
+California has 483 incorporated cities and towns, of which 461 are cities and 22 are towns.
+Under California law, the terms "city" and "town" are explicitly interchangeable.
+The name of an incorporated municipality in California can either be "City of (Name)" or "Town of (Name)".

 Sacramento became California's first incorporated city on February 27, 1850.
 San Jose, San Diego, and Benicia tied for California's second incorporated city, each receiving incorporation on March 27, 1850.
 Mountain House became the state's most recent and 483rd incorporated municipality on July 1, 2024.

 The majority of these cities and towns are within one of five metropolitan areas: the Los Angeles Metropolitan Area, the San Francisco Bay Area, the Riverside-San Bernardino Area, the San Diego metropolitan area, or the Sacramento metropolitan area.